-The emperor became so furious that he order Valentine to renounce his faith.
-Valentine wouldn’t do that, and Claudius order him to be beaten with clubs.
+The emperor became so furious that he ordered Valentine to renounce his faith.
+Valentine wouldn’t do that, and Claudius orders him to be beaten with clubs.
 When he still wouldn’t renounce Jesus, Claudius ordered him stoned to death and beheaded.
 Valentine was buried on February 14th.

-The life of Saint Valentine offers us these lessons:
+The story of Saint Valentine for kids offers us these lessons:

 - It is important to share the Gospel.

 - Marriage is important to God.